Deepak9912/Spiritual-Roots/README.md

 This website was developed using user centric approach and special attention paid to every content and layout on the webpage.

 ## Fonts
-1. All the H1 - 'Anton', sans-serif;
+1. All the used Headings (H1, H2 & H3) - 'Anton', sans-serif;
-2. All the H2 - Georgia, 'Times New Roman', Times, serif, Helvetica, sans-serif;
-3. All the H3 - 'Gill Sans', 'Gill Sans MT', Calibri, 'Trebuchet MS', sans-serif;
-4. Paragraph - Helvetica, sans-serif;
+2. Paragraph - Helvetica, sans-serif;

 ## Icons
 All icons used are relevant to the subject to make navigation easy